FSBDC, UCF, Business Consulting

 Contact: Hal Thayer, Communications Director, FSBDC at UCF, 407.420.4850 or hthayer@ucf.edu

-Orlando, FL – The Small Business Institute® (SBI®), the premier professional association of small business/ entrepreneurship educators and researchers involved in student analysis projects, recently announced that two (2) student teams from the University of Central Florida’s College of Business Administration (UCF CBA) were winners of its annual Project of the Year (POY) competition, taking third prize in the 2014 ‘Graduate Comprehensive’ and ‘Graduate Specialized’ categories, respectively.
+Orlando, FL – The Small Business Institute® (SBI®), the premier professional association of small business / entrepreneurship educators and researchers involved in student analysis projects, recently announced that two (2) student teams from the University of Central Florida’s College of Business Administration (UCF CBA) were winners of its annual Project of the Year (POY) competition, taking first prize in the 2015 ‘Graduate Specialized’ division and third place in the 2015 ‘Graduate Comprehensive’ division, respectively.

-In competition with MBA teams from across the country, the UCF CBA team of graduate students William R. Wills and Matthew Wolfe produced a winning consulting project in the “Graduate Comprehensive’ category for a local firm, Advanced IT Concepts, and the team of Erin Brennan, Jasmin Evans and Jeremy Harris delivered a winning project in the ‘Graduate Specialized’ category for Orlando-based Barnett Murphy Direct Marketing.
-Both teams were under the guidance of the UCF CBA SBI® Program Director Dr. Lloyd Fernald, Professor Emeritus at the UCF College of Business Administration.
+In competition with MBA teams from across the country, the UCF CBA team of students Taylor Ashley, Destin Wells, and Mary Hannah Hardcastle produced a first-place consulting project in the “Graduate Specialized’ category for a local company, JK2 Holmes Construction and Scenic.
+And the team of Katherine Etcheverry, Brett McClellan and Lewis Naylor delivered a third-place winning project in the ‘Graduate Comprehensive’ category for Orlando-based AirTech of Central Florida.
+Both teams had studied under the guidance of then UCF CBA SBI® Program Director Dr. Lloyd Fernald, Professor Emeritus at the UCF College of Business Administration, in a management class at the UCF CBA.

-The Florida SBDC at UCF (FSBDC) is the proud sponsor of the Small Business Institute®.
+The Florida SBDC at UCF (FSBDC) sponsors the Small Business Institute® in Central Florida.
 The FSBDC, in conjunction with the UCF College of Business Administration, manages the SBI® program locally.
 It recruits and evaluates FSBDC clients for the program, lends FSBDC certified business consultants as SBI® case supervisors and provides a range of guidance and support.
-The FSBDC recently became a part of the UCF Office of Research & Commercialization (UCF ORC).
+The FSBDC is part of the UCF Office of Research & Commercialization (UCF ORC).

-“Congratulations to each of these worthy UCF College of Business Administration students,” said Dr. Paul Jarley, dean of the UCF CBA.
-“I applaud their efforts.
-I also want to recognize the FSBDC at UCF and its SBI® program for its emphasis on experiential learning and its applications when working with local businesses.
-It demonstrates not only our support of our business community but also to preparing our MBA students with hands-on experience that will make them successful in a today’s job market.”
+“Our hats are off to each of these worthy UCF College of Business Administration students,” said Dr. Paul Jarley, dean of the UCF CBA.
+“I am pleased that their efforts have been recognized for their excellence.
+I also want to applaud the FSBDC at UCF and its SBI® program for its emphasis on experiential learning and its applications when working with local businesses.
+It demonstrates not only our support of our business community but also to preparing our students with hands-on experience that will make them successful in a today’s job market.”

 At the UCF College of Business Administration, SBI® is a graduate‐level elective course.
 Students enrolled in the class provide management consulting services to local small businesses.
 Each student team has direct contact with the client and produces a professional case report.
 The report is the ultimate product of the program and is tailored to each business.
 Case study reports have included market research, marketing plans, competitive analysis, advertising strategy, customer surveys, strategic plans, financial analysis, human resource manuals and business plans.